xsscx/srd/code/Readme.md

 ## CODE CONTRIBUTIONS ACCEPTED

-Do you want to see you Code run on an SRD?
+Do you want to see your Code run on an SRD?
 Malware?
 Scareware?
 Sure....
 Give us some Fresh Meat!
 Ninja?
 Include your entitlements.plist so we can use a Hammer with your Code..

 Contribute your Code to be Run on the Apple SRD, we will Post the Results quickly :-)